 During lengthy tarmac delays, our airport staff and crew will make every effort to properly accommodate and assist customers with disabilities.

 Unaccompanied children and minors

 Young customers travelling alone are welcome on our flights under certain circumstances.

-We provide, for a fee, Unaccompanied Minors Service for children aged 6 to under 12 years to travel alone.
+We provide, for a fee, an unaccompanied minors service for children aged 6 to under 12 years to travel alone.
 This service is extended to children aged 12 to under 18 years at the request of their parent or guardian.

 The safety and well being of the young customers are our top priorities.
-Arrangement for Unaccompanied Minors service is required at least 24 hours notice in advance.
+Booking the unaccompanied minors service should be done at least 24 hours notice in advance.
 Fees and service charges apply for this service.

-Cathay Pacific will care for the passengers using the Unaccompanied Minors service throughout the journey until the passenger is met by the nominated adult at the arriving airport.
+Cathay Pacific will care for the customers using the unaccompanied minors service throughout the journey until the customer is met by the nominated adult at the arriving airport.
 The responsible person meeting the child at the arrival airport must provide proof of identification before the child is handed over.

 Tarmac delays may happen due to various reasons such as safety requirements, unfavourable weather conditions, air traffic congestion and other operational factors.
-Cathay Pacific always strives for the highest quality service so that our customers are happy they have chosen to fly with us.
-In this respect, we have developed a comprehensive contingency plan, making sure we consistently meet our customers' essential needs in the event of a lengthy tarmac delay.
+Cathay Pacific always strives for the highest quality service so that you are happy that you chose to fly with us.
+In this respect, we have developed a comprehensive contingency plan, making sure we consistently meet your essential needs in the event of a lengthy tarmac delay.
 You may review our tarmac delay plan.